I study information and media

 My areas of interest include artificial intelligence applications, popular culture, academic publishing, and knowledge production on the Internet (particularly Wikipedia).
-Understanding what gets left out and why in these areas helps to promote ways to bridge these access and knowledge gaps, helping to foster more equity and social justice.
+Understanding what gets left out and why in these areas helps to discover ways to bridge these access and knowledge gaps, helping to foster more information equity.

 My research goes hand in hand with my pedagogical approach as I pursue questions about how technological mediation structures cultural production, particularly around areas of access and equity.
 I believe strongly in the importance of embodied practice, and my scholarly interests bridge the theoretical and the practical in all areas of my work.